MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/18-convert-oracle-schema-to-postgresql.md

 1. On **Project Setup**, enter a project name, then select **Next**.
 1. On **Connect to Oracle**, enter your Oracle host, port, and service name, along with the migration user credentials.
 Select **Load Schemas**, choose the schema you want to convert, then select **Next**.
 1. On the scratch database step, select your Azure Database for PostgreSQL connection and target database, select **Verify Extensions**, then select **Next**.
-1. On the Microsoft Foundry step, enter your endpoint and the deployment name for `gpt-5.2`, and select **Microsoft Entra ID** for authentication.
+1. On the Microsoft Foundry step, enter your endpoint and your chat model deployment name, and select **Microsoft Entra ID** for authentication.
 1. Select **Test Connection**.
 After the check succeeds, select **Create Migration Project**.

+> [!NOTE]
+> If **Verify Extensions** reports missing extensions, allow-list them through the `azure.extensions` server parameter on your flexible server, then retry the step.

 The tool selects thin or thick client mode automatically based on your Oracle network configuration, so the connection succeeds without extra steps unless native network encryption requires the Oracle Instant Client.